shmulik-willinger/traffic_sign_classifier/writeup.md

 ![]( https://github.com/shmulik-willinger/traffic_sign_classifier/blob/master/readme_img/new_images.jpg?raw=true)

 Some of the image (image:0, and image:5) might be difficult to classify because they have two signs combined in each of them.
-The classifies might label it as one of the signs or non of them.
+The classifier might label it as one of the signs or none of them.
 The third image (image:2) has a sign that is not part of the train dataset classes, meaning the classifier is lack of information about it and probably will not label it right.
-The other images has the stick of the sign occupies a large part of the picture, and since the images needs to get through the same preprocessing stage (grayscale, normalization, resizing to 32x32 etc.) before running the model on them, the sign size in the images might be significantly smaller then the train dataset.
+The other images has the stick of the sign occupies a large part of the picture, and since the images needs to get through the same preprocessing stage (grayscale, normalization, resizing to 32x32 etc.) before running the model on them, the sign size in the images might be significantly smaller than the train dataset.

 Also, the images background and signs brightness along with their rotation angles can be challenging.